codama-idl/codama/packages/visitors/README.md

 This visitor fills any missing `PdaSeedValueNodes` from `PdaValueNodes` using the provided `NodePath<InstructionNode>` such that:

-- If a `VariablePdaSeedNode` is of type `PublicKeyTypeNode` and the name of the seed matches the name of an account in the `InstructionNode`, then a new `PdaSeedValueNode` will be added with the matching account.
+- If a `VariablePdaSeedNode` is of type `PublicKeyTypeNode` and its identifier matches the identifier of an account in the `InstructionNode`, then a new `PdaSeedValueNode` will be added with an `AccountValueNode` pointing to that account.
-- Otherwise, if a `VariablePdaSeedNode` is of any other type and the name of the seed matches the name of an argument in the `InstructionNode`, then a new `PdaSeedValueNode` will be added with the matching argument.
+- Otherwise, if its identifier matches a top-level field of the instruction's `data` (following defined type links), then a new `PdaSeedValueNode` will be added with a `DataValueNode` pointing to that field.
 - Otherwise, no `PdaSeedValueNode` will be added.

 It also requires a [`LinkableDictionary`](../visitors-core/README.md#linkable-dictionary) to resolve any link nodes and an optional `strictMode` boolean to throw an error if seeds are still missing after the visitor has run.